Get an annual AARP membership for only $12. Limited time offer.

 Perks

-Verizon offers discounts to certain groups, including first responders, members of the military, nurses, and teachers, who have two to three phone lines on 5G unlimited plans.
-Verizon also offers partner deals for additional monthly costs, such as the Disney bundle, Netflix, Max, Apple One, and a Walmart + membership.
-These are subject to change, so make sure to check with Verizon about availability and costs when you sign up.
-We found that Verizon perks generally seem more entertainment-focused, while Consumer Cellular’s perks seem more tailored to seniors.
+Verizon offers partner deals for additional add-ons, such as the Disney bundle, Netflix, Max, Apple One, and Walmart+ membership.
+For instance, our plan included a free Apple Music subscription.
+We could also score discounts on a variety of products and events, such as concerts, which is a huge plus!
+These are subject to change, so check with Verizon about availability and costs when you sign up.
+We found that Verizon perks are entertainment focused, while Consumer Cellular’s perks are more tailored to seniors.

 » Dive Deeper: Verizon Plan Review

 Verizon’s 55+ plan is available to Florida residents only, and you must be a new Verizon customer to get on the plan.
 Those who qualify get unlimited talk and text, unlimited 4G LTE data, and DVD-quality streaming.
 It’s a good plan for older adults who use cell phones frequently or who have loved ones in Mexico or Canada.
-People who don’t want to use a cell phone as frequently and won’t need a lot of data might be better off with a prepaid plan.

 Nationwide Coverage